ashishrana160796/prototyping-self-driving-agents/README.md

   <img src="deliverables/assets/deliverable-two-gifs/deliverable-two-td3-output.gif" width="250" />
   <img src="deliverables/assets/deliverable-two-gifs/deliverable-two-sac-output.gif" width="250" />

-  <b>Figure 2:</b> Outputs of trained agents for parking tasks for DDPG <em>(Left)</em>, TD3 <em>(Middle)</em> and SAC <em>(Right)</em> actor critic approaches.
-Three different outcome stages are shown namely failure, partial success and complete goal completion sequentially.
+  <b>Figure 2:</b> Outputs of partially trained agents for the parking task with DDPG <em>(Left)</em>, TD3 <em>(Middle)</em> and SAC <em>(Right)</em> actor-critic RL methods.
+For each method three different outcome stages are shown above namely failure, partial success and complete goal completion.
 </p>

-* __Milestone 2:__ Improving the agents performance with TD learning and starting agent prototyping with `highway-env` package.
+* __Milestone 2:__ Improving the agents performance with SARSA lambda learning and starting agent prototyping with `highway-env` package.
-  * _Temporal Difference Learning_ introduction and _State–action–reward–state–action (SARSA)_ agent implementation for `MountainCar-v0` environment of OpenAI.
+  * _Temporal Difference Learning_ introduction and _State–action–reward–state–action (SARSA lambda)_ agent implementation for `MountainCar-v0` environment of OpenAI.
   * Exploring goal based parking task on parking task `highway-env` package with _HER_ and _SAC_ from `stable-baselines` package algorithms in `parking-v0` environment.
   * __Deliverable 2:__ Implementation and documentation of _HER_ supported algorithms like _DDPG, TD3 and SAC_ for parking task on third party _highway-env_ package in `parking-v0` environment.

+* __Milestone 3:__ Designing plan oriented agents that use searching capabilities to navigate across optimal paths in an environment.
+  * _Monte Carlo Tree Search (MCTS)_ Implementation for Toy Text `Taxi-v3` environments.
+  * Introduction to navigation environments in `highway-env` package and MCTS agent prototyping for all these navigation based tasks with `rl-agents` package.
+  * __Deliverable 3:__ Creating a MCTS learning and evaluation functional structure to evaluate the agent performance for different environments present in `highway-env` package.
+   * The current generic implementation doesn't work optimally for these different environments in `highway-env` package.
+You can skip the optimization and performance analysis part.

+* __Certification Test:__ Final certification test task and questions to test the understanding developed by the learner while working with `rl-agents` package.

 <p align="center">
   <img src="deliverables/assets/deliverable-three-gifs/mcts-agent.gif" width="250" />
   <img src="deliverables/assets/deliverable-three-gifs/mcts-gape-agent.gif" width="250" />
   <img src="deliverables/assets/deliverable-three-gifs/mcts-opd-agent.gif" width="250" />

-  <b>Figure 3:</b> Outputs of trained MCTS agents with same parameters for Vanilla MCTS <em>(Left)</em>, GAPE MCTS <em>(Middle)</em> and OPD MCTS <em>(Right)</em> under evaluation.
+  <b>Figure 3:</b> Outputs of trained MCTS agents with same parameters that are under evaluation in certification test.
 </p>

-* __Milestone 3:__ Designing plan oriented agents that use searching capabilities to navigate across optimal paths in an environment.
-  * _Monte Carlo Tree Search (MCTS)_ Implementation for Toy Text `Taxi-v3` environments.
-  * Introduction to navigation environments in `highway-env` package and MCTS agent prototyping for all these navigation based tasks with `rl-agents` package.
-  * __Deliverable 3:__ MCTS experimentation and documentation for agent rewards gain and behavior in `highway-v0` lane changing tasks for different MCTS implementations present in `rl-agents` like GAPE, OPD etc.

-By working on these different implementation and prototyping tasks we learn upon importance of relatively different paradigms in reinforcement learning which might not be exactly part of current state of the art methodologies but still relevant in many relatively simpler scenarios.We also learn about documenting, comparing and designing experiments for evaluation of agent performance in quantitative and qualitative terms which is again very important in the domain of RL research.
+By working on these different implementation and prototyping tasks we learn upon the importance of relatively different paradigms in reinforcement learning which might not be exactly part of current state of the art methodologies but still relevant in many relatively simpler scenarios.
+We also learn about documenting, comparing and designing experiments for evaluation of agent performance in quantitative and qualitative terms which is again very important in the domain of RL research.

 ## Acknowledgements